Hung Ga: Branches of Hung Kuen

-There are northern styles that use the name "Hung Kuen" (洪拳; pinyin: hóng quán), though these predate the Qing dynasty (1644–1912).
-Other northern styles use the character for "Red Fist" (紅拳).
+There are northern styles that use the name "Hung Kuen", though these predate the Qing dynasty.
+Other northern styles use the character for "Red Fist".

 The dissemination of Hung Kuen

 The dissemination of Hung Kuen in Southern China, and its Guangdong and Fujian Provinces in particular, is due to the concentration of anti-Qing activity there.

 The Hung Mun began life in the 1760s as the Heaven and Earth Society, whose founders came from the prefecture of Zhangzhou in Fujian Province, on its border with Guangdong, where one of its founders organized a precursor to the Heaven and Earth Society in Huizhou.

 Guangdong and Fujian remained a stronghold of sympathizers and recruits for the Hung Mun, even as it spread elsewhere in the decades that followed.

 Though the members of the Hung Clan almost certainly practiced a variety of martial arts styles, the composition of its membership meant that it was the characteristics of Fujianese and Cantonese martial arts that came to be associated with the names "Hung Kuen" and "Hung Ga".

-Regardless of their differences, the Hung Kuen lineages of Wong Fei-hung, Yuen Yik-kai, Leung Wah-chew, and Jeung Kei-ji (張克治) nonetheless all trace their origins to this area and this time period, are all Five Animal styles, and all claim Shaolin origins.
+Regardless of their differences, the Hung Kuen lineages of Wong Fei-hung, Yuen Yik-kai, Leung Wah-chew, and Jeung Kei-ji trace their origins to this area and time period, are all Five Animal styles, and all claim Shaolin origins.

-Northern Hung Kuen (洪拳), by contrast, is not a Five Animal style and dates to the 16th century.
+Northern Hung Kuen, by contrast, is not a Five Animal style, and dates to the 16th century.

 Cantonese and Fujianese are also predominant among Overseas Chinese, accounting for the widespread dissemination of Hung Kuen outside of China.